ZodX/wegShop/README.md

 # WegShop

-This is a webshop written in Spring-Boot (Backend) and Angular (Frontend).
+This is a webshop written in Spring-Boot (Backend) and Angular (Frontend) for my WebDevelopment class at the university.

-Still in progress
+> NOTE: This is my first ever project with spring-boot and angular.